About Rhabdomyosarcoma (RMS) in children

 Rhabdomyosarcoma signs and symptoms

-Signs and symptoms of rhabdomyosarcoma may include:
+Signs and symptoms of rhabdomyosarcoma might include:

 A lump or swelling that does not go away